Otorrhea: causes and treatment of fluid or discharge from the ear

 What are the types of otorrhea?

-Otorrhea appears in several different forms, depending on the root cause and severity of the problem.
+There are several different kinds of otorrhea, depending on the root cause and severity of the problem.
 Recognizing the signs of the various types of ear drainage can help you determine how to treat otorrhea.
-The primary types of otorrhea include:
+The main types of otorrhea include:

-• Sanguineous or bloody: This ear discharge contains blood.
-This can be drainage from a minor scratch in the ear, a foreign object in the ear or following an injury.
+• Sanguineous or bloody: this ear discharge contains blood.
+It can be drainage from a minor scratch in the ear, a foreign object in the ear or following an injury.

 HCP at store